-Picking the Event Date
+Picking the Holiday Party Date

 When selecting the date of your company party for the holidays, it’s important to keep in mind that the holidays in Louisville are a busy time for many people.
 Of course, the optimal time to host a company party is late November or early December, but there are some companies that plan one earlier in the fall or even later in January to avoid the intricate dance of scheduling the optimal date for employees and venues.
 Weekdays are best for most people, and most prefer it to be held during work hours, or at least starting during work hours.